felossj/sharp/README.md

 Q: Why does this fork not include all the features present in the original Sharp autoclicker?
 A: It is because i wanted to make it simpler and lighter.

+### Credits
+Credits to original developer [B4mb0u](https://github.com/B4mb0u/Sharp) for create the clicker Credits to ChatGPT for do new features